rchakode/kube-opex-analytics/README.md

 ## <a name="start-koa-on-k8s"></a>Starting Kubernetes Opex Analytics on a Kubernetes cluster
-You can use the helm chart in the [helm](./helm/) folder to deploy Kubernetes Opex Analytics in Kubernetes, if you have tiller deployed in your cluster you can use:
+There is a [Helm chart](./helm/) to ease the deployment on Kubernetes, either by using `Helm Tiller` or `kubectl`.

+In both cases check the [values.yaml](./helm/kube-opex-analytics/values.yaml) file to modify the configuration options according to your needs (e.g. to enable persistent volume for data storage, Prometheus ServiceMonitor...).

+In the next commands the deployment is done in the namespace `kube-opex-analytics`, which should be first created.
+You change that to any other namespace of your choice.

+Using `Helm Tiller`:

 ```
+$ helm upgrade \
+  --namespace kube-opex-analytics \
-helm upgrade --install kube-opex-analytics --namespace=kube-opex-analytics helm/kube-opex-analytics/
+  --install kube-opex-analytics \
+  helm/kube-opex-analytics/
 ```

-if you don't, you can use helm to render the Kubernetes manifests and apply them with kubectl:
+Using `kubectl`:

 ```
+$ helm template \
+  --namespace kube-opex-analytics \
+  --name kube-opex-analytics \
-helm template --name kube-opex-analytics helm/kube-opex-analytics/ | kubectl apply -f -
+  helm/kube-opex-analytics/ | kubectl apply -f -
 ```

-Check the [values.yaml](./helm/kube-opex-analytics/values.yaml) file to modify configuration options according to your needs.
+> This will also deploy an HTTP service named `kube-opex-analytics` on port `80` in the selected namespace.
+This service enables access to the built-in dashboard of kubernetes Opex Analytics.

 ## <a name="prometheus-exporter"></a>Prometheus Exporter
 Starting from version `0.3.0`, Kubernetes Opex Analytics enables a Prometheus exporter through the endpoint `/metrics`.